wchang17/js-dc-5/12-apis/lesson_plan.md

   In the same way that a program like Solitaire waits for you to click on a card to do something, a web server runs a program that waits for a person to ask it for a web page.

   There's really nothing magical or spectacular about it.
-A software developer writes a program, copies it to a server, and the server runs the program continuously.
+A software developer writes a program, deploys it to a server, and the server runs the program continuously.

 What An API Is and Why It's Valuable